Your GDPR Rights

 What it means: You have the right to correct inaccurate or incomplete personal data.

-Example: "My email address in your system is incorrect.
-Please update it to [new email]."
+Example request: "My email address in your system is incorrect.
+Please update it."

 What it means: You have the right to request deletion of your personal data in certain circumstances.